technobird22/GeoViewer/README.md

 This script should be able to run on a raspberry pi, but I have yet to test it.

+## Required libraries
+Currently required libraries are `opencv-python` and `numpy` If you run into import errors, you'll need to run the following commands to install the libraries:
+- `pip install opencv-python`
+- `pip install numpy`

 ## Examples
 You can find some examples of what GeoCapture can do below: